robric/cilium-testings/README.md

 ```

 Troubleshooting CrashLoopBackoff.
-First there is not much info in decribe...
+First there is not much info in describe...
 Unfortunately.

 ```console
 Events: